Tasmanian Family Medical

 Comprehensive and individualised care plan can ensure that all aspects of chronic disease are managed including goals to achieve optimal health.
 Chronic conditions including diabetes, hypertension, osteoporosis, arthritis, chronic pain are amongst the most common conditions that can be supported with the help of a care plan.
 Please ask your doctor if you are elligible for a care plan.

-A comprehensive annual health check is recommended for all people aged over 75 to identify any health issues and optimise quality of life.
+A comprehensive annual health check is recommended for to identify any health issues and optimise quality of life.
 Areas assessed may include but are not limited to lifestyle, mobility, medication, nutrition, exercise, safety in the home, care arrangements and support networks.

 Occupational Medicine and WorkCover Consultations